sighupio/fury-kubernetes-kong/katalog/kong-enterprise-hybrid/README.md

   -days 1095 -subj "/CN=kong_clustering"
 ```

-5. To deploy a working kong enterprise you need to patch the following :
+5. To deploy a working kong enterprise you need to define a `kustomization.yaml` file and patch the following :

 ```yaml
 resources: